Tumandar

-Tumandar is a title given to leaders of tribes among the Baloch and Pashtoon in Pakistan.
+Tumandar is a title given to chiefs of the Baloch tribes in Pakistan.

-As defined in the Gazette of Pakistan, a "Tumandar" or "Sardar" who is accepted as the leader of a tribe, under any custom or usage or otherwise could obtain free labour from other persons or compel them to work against their will.
+As defined in the Gazette of Pakistan, historically, a "Tumandar" or "Sardar" who is accepted as the leader of a tribe, under any custom or usage or otherwise could obtain free labour from other persons or compel them to work against their will — this was abolished in 1976.